 Looking back now, if I wouldn't have practiced Yoga, I am pretty sure I would not be here today anymore.
 Very randomly one day, I saw a video of Yoga practitioner on Social Media.
 She talked about her depression as a younger woman.

 When I watched it, my eyes were opened.
 What I saw was exactly how I felt.
 She was talking about feeling depressed, even though she did not have any major problems in her life.
 It was true that I experienced pain because of my mother's death and betrayal in a relationship.
 But in general, I was blessed with many beautiful things.
 I had a great family, amazing friends, I was healthy and free.

-In her video, she continued to explain how she felt undeserving of all the good things in her life as if she would bother her loved ones and that state just kept getting darker and darker.
-For me, I felt as if she was talking about me.
-I found a lot of similar aspects of my life and how I was feeling.
-I felt as if I was a burden as if I wasn't worth for life and death was the easy way out.
+In her video, she continued to explain how she felt undeserving of all the great things she had in her life.
+She thought she would bother her loved ones and through that, her mental state kept getting worse.
+While watching the video, I felt as if she was talking about me.
+I found a lot of similar aspects of how I was feeling.
+In this dark phase, I thought I was a burden for my loved ones and that I wasn't worth living.
+Death would be the easy way out.
 But then I realized something very important for myself.
-This girl seemed to me as if she is one of the happiest persons on this planet.
-I started following her in the first place because she was so full of sunshine, energy, and love whenever I saw a post.
-And then on the other side, she is also this person that went through this dark phase in her life.
+This woman appeared to me as one of the happiest persons on this planet.
+I was watching her videos in the first place because she was so full of sunshine, energy, and love.
+But then on the other side, she is also this person that went through this dark phase in her life.
 It is both the same person.
-So it hit me.
+And that’s when it hit me.
 Depression is not something you are, it is only something temporary.

 What started as a physical workout, became my purpose in life.
 My priority in teaching Yoga is to help.
-Because I know that even if there is only one person in the room when I am teaching Yoga, that is going through the same darkness I went through, this can have such an important impact on a person's life.
+I know that even if there is only one person in the room when I am teaching a class, that is going through the same darkness I went through, this can have such an important impact on a person's life.

 And honestly, aren't love, joy, peace, and happiness the only virtues we really need and want in our life and the world?